-The ICH Q6B Guidelines requires disulfide bridge analysis in biopharmaceutical proteins and antibodies.
+The ICH Q6B Guidelines requires a disulfide bridge analysis for biopharmaceutical proteins and antibodies.
 This include both determination of the number and the position of disulfide bridges.

 Part 1: Determination of number of disulfide bridges and free sulfhydryl groups

-- Determination of exact molecular weight (MW) of the native protein by UV-LC ESI-MS. This means non-reduced protein with intact disulfide bridges.
+- First we determine the exact molecular weight (MW) of the native protein by UV-LC ESI-MS. This means non-reduced protein with intact disulfide bridges.

-- Determination of exact molecular weight of reduced protein by UV-LC ESI-MS. This means disulfide bridges converted to free cysteine thiol groups.
+- We also determine the exact molecular weight of reduced protein by UV-LC ESI-MS. This means disulfide bridges converted to free cysteine thiol groups.

-- Calculation of the number of both disulfide bridges and free thiol groups.
+- Then we calculate the number of both disulfide bridges and free thiol groups.
 We do this from the MW shift between the native and the reduced protein.

 Part 2: Position of disulfide bridges determined by peptide mapping of both non-reduced and reduced protein

-- Digestion of non-reduced protein/antibody.
+- Then follows a digestion of non-reduced protein/antibody.
 We use 2-4 enzymes followed by peptide mapping.

-We conduct the analysis at conditions to keep scrambling effects to a minimum.
+We conduct the analysis at conditions that keep scrambling effects to a minimum.

 Do you want to combine this analysis with other characterization analyses?
 Then check out our pages on Molecular weight determination • De-novo sequencing of mAb • Peptide mapping • Glycosylation analysis.